sarahmclo/slidles-puzzle/README.md

 ## Future Features <a name="future-features"></a>
 - New puzzles, with levels and increasing challenges.
 - Additional themes and colour schemes.
-- Social sharing features to engage with friends and further reach of Slidles.
+- Social sharing features to engage with friends and further the reach of Slidles.

 ## Credits <a name="credits"></a>